Quelich/overview-agu-store/README.md

 # Features
 - This project does not have an integrated payment API.
 So you can freely integrate your own choice of API.
-- Create categories for products on Cloud Firestore to be shown on Home page.
+- Display categories on Home page.
 - Create orders on Cart page.
 - Authenticate your customers on Account page.
 - Validate phone numbers via Abstract API.
 You can also make use of different APIs with respect to this implementation.
+- Check the security measures on Settings page
 # Mobile Security Measures
 - Disabled screenshots for particular view of the app to secure personal information.
 # Contribute